All welcome to rehearsals - 7.30pm, Christ's Church, Harrogate

 Co - Chairs - Paul Jackson and Amy Moseley

-Trustees - Marilynne Davies, Alastair Martin, Kate Rogata & Dee Walsh
+Trustees - Marilynne Davies, Emma Littlewood, Alastair Martin, Kate Rogata

 The Membership Team